karayusuf/galago/README.md

 ### OPTIONS

-OPTIONS endpoints will be automatically defined for each resource provided.
+OPTIONS endpoints are automatically defined for each resource provided.
 The response will contain an ALLOW header listing the request methods the resource supports.

+### HEAD

+HEAD endpoints are automatically defined for each resource that supports GET.

 ## Environment